1,500+

 Funding is fiat-first: Visa, Mastercard, ACH, Apple Pay, Google Pay, or local payouts in 100+ countries.
 Money settles into your agent’s wallet as USDC under the hood — but you and your users see dollars in, dollars out.

 Pricing: Free to integrate — no subscription, no seat fees, no minimums.
-Floe earns a small fee on the money that flows through it (payments and credit); the APIs you call charge their own rates, which Floe doesn’t mark up.
+Floe earns a small fee on the volume that flows through it (payments and credit); the vendors you call charge their own rates.
 See current pricing →

-Today, credit is collateralized: deposit USDC and borrow against it — up to ~95% in the same-token market, fixed rate, gas-free, isolated per loan.
+Today, credit is collateralized: deposit USDC and borrow against it — fixed rate, gas-free, isolated per loan.
 That’s live now, and it’s deliberate: every repayment generates the behavioral data behind our reputation graph.

-x402 is an open payment standard from Coinbase and Cloudflare, built for the case where an AI agent (not a human) needs to pay for an API call.
+x402 is an open payment standard for the case where an AI agent, not a human, needs to pay for an API call.
 The server returns HTTP 402, the agent pays, the request succeeds — no API keys to rotate, no prepaid balances to top up, no checkout flow.
 It works at machine speed.

-Thousands of APIs already accept x402 payments, and the protocol has settled over 100M payments since May 2025.
-Floe sits on top as the payment facilitator: your agent makes an ordinary API call, Floe handles the 402, settles the vendor, and debits your ledger.
+A growing number of APIs accept x402 payments, and Floe sits on top as the payment facilitator: your agent makes an ordinary API call, Floe handles the 402, settles the vendor, and debits your ledger.
 The agent never sees the payment layer — and you never have to learn x402 to use Floe.
 Facilitator docs →

-Floe is built by Alex Christian (previously DataMynt co-founder; Airwallex, Western Union, eBay) and Shivam Chaturvedi (DataMynt co-founder; CTO at Kado, acquired; founding engineer at Transak).
+Floe is built by Alex Christian (DataMynt co-founder; Airwallex, Western Union, eBay) and Shivam Chaturvedi (DataMynt co-founder; CTO at Kado, acquired; founding engineer at Transak).
 Both shipped payments infrastructure at scale before Floe.

 The protocol is fully non-custodial— Floe cannot move your agent’s funds unilaterally — with a dual-oracle setup (Chainlink primary, Pyth fallback) and contracts verified on BaseScan.
-It has been independently audited by Omniscia; you can read the full report below.
-3,000+ credit lines have been issued through the protocol, fully collateralized and isolated per loan.
+Every credit position is fully collateralized and isolated per loan.
+It has been independently audited by Omniscia; the full report is below.

 Read the Omniscia audit report →